Ida Tarko

 Thermogravimetric analysis (TGA)

 In TGA, the sample is heated at a controlled rate or kept at a controlled temperature while its mass is weighed with an extremely precise scale.
 The analysis provides information about phase transitions, absorption, adsorption, desorption, chemisorption, thermal decomposition, and solid-gas reactions.
-It can also be used as a characterization and compositional analysis method.
+It can also be used as a material characterization and compositional analysis method.
 As a result of the measurement, you will get the change in mass as a function of temperature and time.
 A simultaneous thermal analysis (TGA + DSC) can be performed upon request.
-The type of heating cycle can be tailored to your sample (temperature ranges from 25 °C to 1100 °C), with various options for the surrounding gas atmosphere (air, O2, and N2).
-Please disclose the aim of the measurement and the desired temperature program and atmosphere(s) upon ordering.
+The heating cycle can be tailored to your sample, with temperature ranges from 25 °C to 1100 °C and various options for the surrounding gas atmosphere (air, O2, and N2).
+Please disclose the aim of the measurement and the desired temperature program and atmosphere(s) upon requesting a quote.

 267 €